The Land Before Time VII: The Stone of Cold Fire: Plot

 The children pursue the Flyers, hoping to reach the Stone before them.
 The Rainbow Faces help them get there, where they discover the Stone is just an ordinary meteorite.
 Lamenting over this realization, Pterano explains that he meant to create a paradise with the stone's power, not realizing that this paradise already exists in the form of the Great Valley.
 Unwilling to believe the Stone is not magic, Rinkus and Sierra betray Pterano.
 However, as they hit the Stone to make it give them power, the volcano begins to erupt.

 Petrie's mother arrives to evacuate the children, and they land back at the site where they camped earlier.
-Pterano is thanked for saving Ducky's life, and his exile is reduced to five years.
-Petrie cuts in and tries to plead against the punishment, begging the grown-ups to let Pterano live in the Valley forever, but Petrie's mother tells Petrie that even though Pterano may be sorry, it does not change what he did and he must still be held responsible.
-Pterano, agreeing with the banishment, tells Petrie that everyone has to take responsibility for their actions and assures Petrie that he should be fine.
-Accepting the result, Petrie tearfully bids Pterano farewell.
+Pterano is thanked for saving Ducky's life and his exile is reduced to five years.
+Petrie cuts in and tries to appeal against the punishment, pleading with the grown-ups to let Pterano stay in the Great Valley.
+However, Petrie's mother states that even though Pterano may be remorseful, it does not change his previous actions and he must still be held accountable.
+Pterano, agreeing with the verdict, tells Petrie that everyone has to take accountability for their actions and assures Petrie that he should be fine.
+Accepting the verdict, Petrie tearfully bids Pterano farewell.

 That night, Littlefoot finds the Rainbow Faces, who tell him that the stone was not magic, but his search for it was what really mattered, and reiterate that there are many unknowns to be discovered.
-They then disappear as an object similar to the meteorite soars overhead.
+They then disappear in a beam of light just as an object similar to the meteorite soars overhead, implying that they're aliens and the meteorite is their spacecraft.
 As his friends find him, Littlefoot reflects that there are many unknowns and that such unknowns make life wonderful.
-And Petrie admits that although he still loves him and idolizes him, his Uncle Pterano isn't as smart as he thought after all.
+And Petrie admits that although he still loves and idolizes him, his Uncle Pterano isn't as smart as he thought after all.